-We chose the financial section to show changes for the forthcoming transition from one customs system to another, you can see more videos at HMRC YouTube.
+We chose the financial section to show changes for the transition from one customs system to another, you can see more videos at HMRC YouTube.

 The changeover will however be a phased process and if required, you should register as soon as possible.
 Export declarations can be made on CHIEF until March 2023 but the ability to make import declarations will end 30th September 2022.